 I traveled to Rwanda for the first time in the fall of 2014 to do some volunteer work and have made two return trips since then.
 Rwanda is a small country in east central Africa about the size of the state of Maryland, widely remembered for the horrific genocide of 1994, when 750,000 to one million people were killed in a span of only 100 days.

 Now, just over 20 years later, much of the nation remains gripped by poverty, AIDS, and loss.
 What has drawn me back to this place, however, is that despite such deep and pervasive trauma, every person I’ve met has also expressed a strong sense of hope and healing.
 It’s touched me more deeply than words can express.

 Just as I was planning to return to the country, I heard that a Rwandan woman named Diane Mushimiyimana had organized a pilot PEP through RICAD Rwanda, an NGO she formed to improve local communities.
 I was so happy when a friend put us in touch and she invited me to help her as a volunteer PEP facilitator.

 Diane is a native Rwandan and, like other members of the RICAD team, is a professional journalist with connections to many movers and shakers in the country.
 She secured a commitment from a secondary school in the town of Kigali to host the inaugural PEP.
-I helped by raising nearly US$1,000 in just a few weeks via an Indiegogo fundraising campaign to purchase the audio-visual equipment and materials needed to offer the multimedia course to hundreds of students.
+I helped by raising nearly US$1,000 in just a few weeks via an Indiegogo fundraising tribute to purchase the audio-visual equipment and materials needed to offer the multimedia course to hundreds of students.